Hou-Guojia/CSN/README.md

-# Code for CSN metric
+# Code for "No-reference quality assessment for underwater images", Computers and Electrical Engineering"

 This code is for the paper: